| overview

 licensing, hardware, training of users and management

-mechanisms) and content management systems
+mechanisms) and content management systemsa

 culture that doesn't support autonomous information